What can employers do when both ends don’t meet?

 Just to feed a small child costs more than R500 a month, while an active man will need to spend at least R700 on nutritional food.
 And that doesn’t cover other aspects such as transport, electricity, education and clothing.

-Other costs also need to be considered, such as burial insurance and hyenine products.
+Other costs also need to be considered, such as burial insurance and hygiene products.

 It’s no wonder that the breadwinner simply cannot make it to the end of the month without having to, generally, take on debt to make certain that the family is fed, clothed, educated, and kept warm.
 Many South Africans turn to debt as a way to make ends meet.